-For macros you enter from the command line, the file name is a string of one to eight alphanumeric characters.
+- For macros you enter from the command line, the file name is a string of 1-8 alphanumeric characters.
 This name invokes the macro.
 For example, if the file name is SEND, entering SEND during an editing session causes the macro to be executed.
-(For information on the search order and handling file names that contain numbers, see "Avoiding Name Conflicts" on page 118.)

-Prefix macro file names can be one to eight characters, but they cannot contain numbers.
+(For information on the search order and handling file names that contain numbers, see "Avoiding Name Conflicts" on page 112.) - Prefix macro file names can be 1-8 characters, but they cannot contain numbers.
 (Because the prefix area is only five positions long, you can define a synonym for a prefix macro file name that is longer than five characters.
-For more information on defining synonyms for prefix macros, see "Writing Prefix Macros" on page 126, and the SET PREFIX subcommand description in the z/VM: XEDIT Command and Macro Reference.)
+For more information on defining synonyms for prefix macros, see "Writing Prefix Macros" on page 119, and the SET PREFIX subcommand description in z/VM: XEDIT Commands and Macros Reference.) - · The file type must be XEDIT.

-- The file type must be XEDIT. - The file mode can specify any of your accessed disks or SFS directories, for example, A1.
+The file mode can specify any of your accessed disks or SFS directories, for example, A1.